TrossenRobotics/aloha_docs/docs/operation/data_collection.rst

     - The ``dataset_dir`` field sets the directory episodes will saved to.
   * - Episode Length
     - The ``episode_len`` field sets the length of the episode in number of timesteps.
-  * - Camera Names
-    - The ``camera_names`` field takes in a list of strings corresponding to camera names.
-      These camera names will be used as observation sources during dataset collection.

 Recording Episodes
 ==================